Accla/D4M.py/README.md

 ## Testing

 ***Note***
 Various parts of this implementation have been completed and compared with the original matlab in performance.
-In the examples/Scaling subfolder, this implementation has achieved performance on par with the Julia and MATLAB implementations of D4M. ["Python Implementaiton of the Dynamic Distributed Dimensional Data Model"](https://arxiv.org/abs/2209.00602) shows performance and analysis comparisons.
+In the examples/Scaling subfolder, this implementation has achieved performance on par with the Julia and MATLAB implementations of D4M.
+The HPEC 2022 article ["Python Implementaiton of the Dynamic Distributed Dimensional Data Model"](https://arxiv.org/abs/2209.00602) shows performance and analysis comparisons.

 The associative array and utility submodules can be tested for correctness by running the command "pytest" in the D4M/test subdirectory.
 The database submodule can be included in this testing by renaming the file "\_test_db.py" to "test_db.py"; custom configuration info for py4j, Graphulo, Accumulo, and path to Accumulo instances may be included in "test_db_config.txt" for use when running tests.